What is broccolini, baby broccoli or broccolette? They’re all just fancy relatives of broccoli.

 Broccoli Rabe/ Rapini – Although this vegetable looks similar, the flavour is much different.
 Broccoli Rabe is closely related to the turnip family so it has a much stronger bitter flavour.
 It can be a wonderfully tasty vegetable but needs extra acidity to balance the bitterness.

-You can use this same recipe here but be sure to add lots more lemon juice to counter the bitterness from the broccoli rabe (use an extra half lemon, juiced).
+If using broccoli rabe, you can still use this same recipe here but be sure to add lots more lemon juice to counter the bitterness from the broccoli rabe (use an extra half lemon, juiced).

-Although normal broccoli has a little bit more nutrition that broccolette, it’s still a very smart choice.
+Although normal broccoli has a little bit more nutrition than broccolette, it’s still a very smart choice.
 It’s so rich in vitamin C that you can get your full daily recommended intake with only 1 cup of broccolette!
-Other nutrients include potassium, iron, dietary fiber and vitamin A.
+Other nutrients include potassium, iron, dietary fibre and vitamin A.

 How to Get Bright Green Broccolette